 Create one security policy for reverse traffic but destination IP address will be NATed IP address.
 Easy way, clone SNAT-2 rule and change the values.
 Refer below:

-Keep rest of the attributes in the policy as it is and click on OK.
-Now we are good to proceed with below steps mentioned.
+Keep the rest of the attributes in the policy as it is and click on OK.
+Now we are good to proceed with below steps mentioned below.
 Now commit the configuration and verify the result.
 Below is one test proof.

 Case-2 Completed.